ASHLEY, EASTON & LAWRENCE HILL SMART DISTRICT

 Bristol City Council is the lead partner for the Bristol pilot and is responsible for project management and coordination.

 Bristol will deploy a number of smart integrated energy, mobility and ICT solutions in the neighbourhoods of Ashley, Easton and Lawrence Hill.
-The Bristol pilot will explore how technology could help tackle inequalities, such as how smart homes could help ease fuel poverty, and how electric bikes could help be more active and have more choice in how to travel.
+The Bristol pilot will explore how technology could help tackle inequalities, such as how smart homes could help ease fuel poverty, and how electric bikes could help people to be more active and have more choice in how to travel.

 REPLICATE offers an opportunity for people in Bristol to test “tomorrow’s technology today”, learning about and becoming familiar with new technologies that will become increasingly commonplace.
 The project will contribute towards Bristol’s ambition to be carbon neutral and run entirely on clean energy by 2050.